openhab/openhabian/docs/openhabian.md

 - [Download the latest "openHABian" SD card image file](https://github.com/openhab/openhabian/releases) (Note: the file is *xz* compressed)
 - Write the image to your SD card (e.g. with [Etcher](https://www.balena.io/etcher/), able to directly work with *xz* files)
-- Insert the SD card into the Raspberry Pi, connect Ethernet ([WiFi supported](#wi-fi-based-setup-notes)) and power
+- Insert the SD card into your Raspberry Pi, connect Ethernet ([WiFi also supported](#wi-fi-setup)) and power on.
 - Wait approximately **15-45 minutes** for openHABian to do its magic. <br>(You can check the progress in your web-browser [here](http://openhab).)
-- Enjoy! 🎉
+- Enjoy!

 - The device will be available under its IP or via the local DNS name `openhab`